-The intent of this “About the Author” page is to provide relative information about Lawrence T. (larry) Vosen, in order to aid in establishing your confidence in these works and writings – as found in The Letters of Faith™ ministry, and now, here, in The Exalted Name Bible™.
+The intent of this “About the Author” page is to provide relative information about Lawrence T. (larry) Vosen, in order to aid in establishing your confidence in these works and writings – as found in The Letters of Faith™ ministry, and now, here, in The Exalted Name Bible™ website.

 My formal name, therefore, is Lawrence Thomas Vosen.
 My friends, however, have always called me, “Larry”.
 Additionally, since 1988, in ministry writings thru the “lettersloffaith.com” website, I am also known as, “larryv”.

 Charlie and I were born and raised in Cleveland, Ohio, but moved from our hometown in 1972.
-In our travels we have lived in: Denver, CO; San Jose, Oxnard and Riverside, CA; Post Falls (Coeur d’Alene) ID; Central Point (Medford), Las Vegas, NV, and now – finally, Weeki Wachee, FL…
+In our travels we have lived in: Denver, CO; San Jose, Oxnard and Riverside, CA; Post Falls (Coeur d’Alene) ID; Central Point (Medford) OR, Las Vegas, NV, and now – finally, in Weeki Wachee, FL…

 Married in 1970, and working full time, I entered into collegiate studies at night.
-Ultimately, I received my Bachelor of Arts degree in Business Management, an MBA (Inventory Management & Asset Control), and ultimately a PhD in Theology.
+Ultimately, I received my Bachelor of Arts degree in Business Management, an MBA (Asset Management & Inventory Control), and ultimately a PhD in Theology in 1998.

-Our Messiah became personally known to me in the Spring of 1979, thru my reading of His Word; the Bible.
-I was baptized in the Summer of 1979, and I dedicated my life to Him at that time.
-Noteworthy of my walk with Him though, is that from the moment of my declaration of faith and baptism in 1979, my worldly career has seen three very unique, 3-year periods of “Downsizing, Unemployment and Advanced Education (at Father’s knee)”.
+Noteworthy of my walk with Him though, is that from the moment of my declaration of faith, and baptism in 1979, my worldly work-career has seen three very unique, 3-year periods of “Downsizing, Unemployment and Advanced Education (at Father’s knee)”.

 Miraculously, the bills were always paid, food was always on our table, clothes were always on our backs, and warm beds, in dry and safe homes, were always available…